ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 ## Protocols

-The non-rigourous definition of a protocol is that it is an agreed upon set of rules that computers use for communicating with each other.
+The non-rigorous definition of a protocol is that it is an agreed upon set of rules that computers use for communicating with each other.

 Let's take a simple example: